Ice age: Feedback processes

-Each glacial period is subject to positive feedback which makes it more severe, and negative feedback which mitigates and (in all cases so far) eventually ends it.
+Each glacial period is subject to positive feedback mechanisms, which makes it more severe, and negative feedback which dampens the overall climate response to different types of forcing.
+In the case of Quaternary ice ages, Earth's high albedo from ice sheets and atmospheric dust as well as low concentrations of atmospheric CO_{2} contributed to cold glacial climates.

 Positive

 An important form of feedback is provided by Earth's albedo, which is how much of the sun's energy is reflected rather than absorbed by Earth.
 Ice and snow increase Earth's albedo, while forests reduce its albedo.
 When the air temperature decreases, ice and snow fields grow, and they reduce forest cover.
 This continues until competition with a negative feedback mechanism forces the system to an equilibrium.

 One theory is that when glaciers form, two things happen: the ice grinds rocks into dust, and the land becomes dry and arid.
 This allows winds to transport iron rich dust into the open ocean, where it acts as a fertilizer that causes massive algal blooms that pulls large amounts of CO_{2} out of the atmosphere.
-Which in turn makes it even colder and causes the glaciers to grow more.
+This in turn makes it even colder and causes the glaciers to grow more.

 In 1956, Ewing and Donn hypothesized that an ice-free Arctic Ocean leads to increased snowfall at high latitudes.
 When low-temperature ice covers the Arctic Ocean there is little evaporation or sublimation and the polar regions are quite dry in terms of precipitation, comparable to the amount found in mid-latitude deserts.
 This low precipitation allows high-latitude snowfalls to melt during the summer.
 An ice-free Arctic Ocean absorbs solar radiation during the long summer days, and evaporates more water into the Arctic atmosphere.
 With higher precipitation, portions of this snow may not melt during the summer and so glacial ice can form at lower altitudes and more southerly latitudes, reducing the temperatures over land by increased albedo as noted above.
 Furthermore, under this hypothesis the lack of oceanic pack ice allows increased exchange of waters between the Arctic and the North Atlantic Oceans, warming the Arctic and cooling the North Atlantic.
 (Current projected consequences of global warming include a brief ice-free Arctic Ocean period by 2050.)
 Additional fresh water flowing into the North Atlantic during a warming cycle may also reduce the global ocean water circulation.
 Such a reduction (by reducing the effects of the Gulf Stream) would have a cooling effect on northern Europe, which in turn would lead to increased low-latitude snow retention during the summer.
 It has also been suggested that during an extensive glacial, glaciers may move through the Gulf of Saint Lawrence, extending into the North Atlantic Ocean far enough to block the Gulf Stream.